Kaspersky Internet Security

-Kaspersky Internet Security (often abbreviated to KIS) is an internet security suite developed by Kaspersky Lab compatible with Microsoft Windows and Mac OS X. Kaspersky Internet Security offers protection from malware, as well as email spam, phishing and hacking attempts, and data leaks.
-Kaspersky Lab Diagnostics results are distributed to relevant developers through the MIT License.
+Kaspersky Internet Security (KIS) is an internet security suite developed by Kaspersky Lab compatible with Microsoft Windows and Mac OS X. Kaspersky Internet Security offers protection from malware, as well as email spam, phishing and hacking attempts, and data leaks.
+Since 2023, Kaspersky has moved to a subscription model, and in the new lineup, Kaspersky Internet Security was replaced by Kaspersky Plus.
+KIS regularly participate in and achieve high results in independent tests by AV-Test, AV-Comparatives, and SE Labs.
+These organizations are members of the Anti-Malware Testing Standards Organization (AMTSO), which Microsoft has adopted as an “industry standard organization” for independent certification purposes.

 Windows edition

 Version 2007 (6.0)

 Version 6.0 was the first release of KIS.
-PC World magazine praised version 6.0's detection of malware.
-KIS detected 100 percent of threats on a subset of the January 2006 wild-list, a list of prevalent threats.
-The suite detected almost 100 (99.57%) percent of adware samples.
-KIS has the ability to scan within compressed or packed files, detecting 83.3 percent of the "hidden" malware.
-However, version 6.0 was criticized for not completely removing malware by leaving Registry entries and files.
-PC World also highlighted the suite's false positives — eight of 20,000 clean files were incorrectly flagged as malicious — and its noticeable impact on computer performance.
-However, data is cached from each scan, making each subsequent scan faster.
-The firewall blocked all attacks from inside and outside the computer when tested.

-The magazine found the graphical user interface to be awkward to navigate.
-Features such as parental controls and instant messaging protection, found in competing suites from Symantec and McAfee, were not a part of version 6.0.
-Both CNET and PC World criticized the suite's relatively high retail price, US$79.95.
+PC World magazine noted the pros: 100% detection of common threats, 99.57% detection of adware, and 83.3 hidden malware in compressed files.
+Minuses - version 6.0 didn't completely remove malware, leaving registry entries and files behind, and false positives from the package (8 out of 20,000 clean files were incorrectly labeled as malware).
+In testing, the firewall blocked all attacks from inside and outside the computer.
+The graphical user interface was considered awkward to navigate, parental controls and instant messaging protection, which were in competing packages, were not included in the 6.0 version, and the retail price of $79.95 was considered relatively high by CNET and PC World.

-KIS 6.0 supports Windows 98 SE, ME, NT Workstation 4.0, 2000 Professional, XP Home Edition, XP Professional, XP Professional x64, and Vista.
-50 megabytes of free space, Internet Explorer 5.5, and Windows Installer 2.0 are required.
-RAM and CPU requirements are dependent on the operating system.
+KIS 6.0 supports Windows 98 SE, Me, NT Workstation 4.0, 2000 Professional, XP Home Edition, XP Professional, XP Professional x64, and Vista.